dbenders1/rohmpc-anonymous/README.md

 ## ICRA 2026 submission
 The reference implementation of our ICRA 2026 submission:

-**From Data to Safe Mobile Robot Navigation: An Efficient, Modular, and Reproducible Robust MPC Design Pipeline**
+**From Data to Safe Mobile Robot Navigation: An Efficient and Modular Robust MPC Design Pipeline**